Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 i.e., rotation eigenvalue $-1$ can be trivialized by the atomic insulator $|\xi\rangle_{p4}^{\mu_2}$ at each 0D block labeled by $\mu_2$.
 Thus the 1D bubble construction on $\tau_1$ can change the rotation eigenvalues of $\mu_1$ and $\mu_2$ simultaneously.
 Similar for 1D bubble equivalence on 1D blocks $\tau_2$ which can change the rotation eigenvalues of 0D blocks $\mu_2$ and $\mu_3$ simultaneously.
 Therefore, rotation eigenvalues of 0D blocks $\mu_j, j=1,2,3$ are not independent.

 Subsequently we consider the complex fermion sector.
 First of all, as shown in Fig. \ref{p4}, we should identify that there is only one 0D block labeled by $\mu_1/\mu_3$ per unit cell, but there are two 0D blocks labeled by $\mu_2$ per unit cell.
-Then consider 1D bubble equivalence on $\tau_2$ [cf. 1D bubble, here yellow and red dots represent particle and hole, respectively, and they can be trivialized if we shrink them to a point]: it adds four complex fermions at each 0D block $\mu_3$ and removes two complex fermions at each 0D block $\mu_2$ (by adding two holes), hence the number of complex fermions at $\mu_2$ and $\mu_3$ are not independent.
+Then consider 1D bubble equivalence on $\tau_2$ [cf. 1D bubble, here yellow and red dots represent particle and hole, respectively, and they can be trivialized if we shrink them to a point]: it adds four complex fermions with $U^f(1)$ charge $+1$ (particles) at each 0D block $\mu_3$ and two complex fermions with $U^f(1)$ charge $-1$ (holes) at each 0D block $\mu_2$, hence the $U^f(1)$ charges at $\mu_2$ and $\mu_3$ are not independent.
 Similar arguments can be held for the complex fermion decorations on 0D blocks $\mu_1$ and $\mu_2$.

 With the help of above discussions, we consider the 0D block-state decorations.
-The 0D block-state decorated on $\mu_j$ ($j=1,2,3$) can be labeled by $(n_j,\phi_j)$, where $n_j\in\mathbb{Z}$ represents the number of complex fermions decorated on $\mu_j$ and $\phi_j$ represent the eigenvalues of rotational symmetry on $\mu_j$.
+The 0D block-state decorated on $\mu_j$ ($j=1,2,3$) can be labeled by $(m_j,\phi_j)$, where $m_j\in\mathbb{Z}$ represents $U^f(1)$ charges on $\mu_j$ and $\phi_j$ represent the eigenvalues of rotational symmetry on $\mu_j$.
 Start from the following trivial state:

-Take aforementioned 1D bubble construction on $\tau_j$ by $n_j$ times ($j=1,2$), and it will lead to the following 0D block-state:
+Take aforementioned 1D bubble construction on $\tau_j$ by $l_j$ times ($j=1,2$), and it will lead to the following 0D block-state:

 And this state should be trivial.
 Alternatively, all 0D block-states can be viewed as vectors of an 6-dimensional vector space $V$, where the complex fermion components are $\mathbb{Z}$-valued, two components attributed to $C_4$ centers $\mu_1$ and $\mu_3$ are $\mathbb{Z}_4$-valued, and one component attributed to $C_2$ center $\mu_2$ is $\mathbb{Z}_2$-valued.
 Then all trivial 0D block-states with the form as Eq. (\ref{p4 U(1) spinless trivial state}) can be viewed as a vector subspace $V'$ of $V$.
-It is easy to see that there are only two independent quantities in Eq. (\ref{p4 U(1) spinless trivial state}): $n_1$ and $n_2$.
+It is easy to see that there are only two independent quantities in Eq. (\ref{p4 U(1) spinless trivial state}): $l_1$ and $l_2$.
 So the dimensionality of the vector subspace $V'$ should be 4.
 For the complex fermion sector,we have the following relation:

 i.e., there are only two independent quantities which serves a $2\mathbb{Z}\times4\mathbb{Z}$ trivialization.
 Hence all trivial 0D block-states form the group:

 Therefore, the ultimate classification of crystalline topological phases protected by $p4$ symmetry for 2D systems with spinless fermions is: